mayuresh-savargaonkar/starter-hugo-academic/content/project/deepicar/index.md

 Required Hardware -

 The PiCar hardware can be bought [here](https://www.amazon.com/SunFounder-Raspberry-Graphical-Programming-Electronic/dp/B06XWSVLL8) for $100 a piece.
-Again, David Tian does an excellent job of summarizing all necessary hardware.
+David Tian does an excellent job of summarizing all necessary hardware.
 Again though, I wasn't able to find the 18650 batteries on amazon.
 I simply bought them at [BatteriesPlus](https://www.batteriesplus.com/productdetails/nure18650=1).

+Here are some pictures of the assembled cars:

 <img alt="" src="img_2.jpg" width="300" />
 <img alt="" src="img_3.jpg" width="300" />

 Required Programming Skills -

-1. Familiarity with Python 3.x, PiP
+1. Familiarity with Python 3.x; PiP
 2. RaspberryPi installations
 3. Some familiarity with Linux
-4. Familiarity with OpenCV, image processing, basic math - [Hough Transforms](https://en.wikipedia.org/wiki/Hough_transform).
+4. Familiarity with Numpy, OpenCV, image processing, basic math - [Hough Transforms](https://en.wikipedia.org/wiki/Hough_transform).

-Example Videos -
+Sample Videos -

 Here are some cool [videos](https://github.com/mayuresh-savargaonkar/custom_picar/tree/master/videos)!
 The cars lane keep and center (almost!).
 I will upload more content, details and codes soon!